caravelahc/ene/README.md

 # ENE (ENE's Not Excel)

-A webpage to serve approval/failure rate and notes of UFSC's classes from CSV files.
+Webpage to serve UFSC's classes approval/failure rate from CSV files.

 ## Setup
 1. Install elm by using the [official guide](https://guide.elm-lang.org/install.html).